narfdotpl/narf.pl/content/posts/robot-movement.md

 stopped at any time and the robot will be stable.

-In the future I want to experiment with dynamically stable movement so that the robot could move faster and more smoothly.
-I didn't do it now because I don't have the infrastructure to simulate gravitation and ground collisions in a way that won't interfere with my movement logic yet -- what you see is an animation, there's no gravity.
-I also don't know the final dimensions or weight distributions of the robot because I haven't built it yet.
+In the future I want to experiment with dynamically stable movement so that the robot could move faster and with more grace.
+I didn't work on it now because I don't have the infrastructure to simulate gravitation and ground collisions in a way that won't interfere with my movement logic yet -- what you see is an animation not a simulation, there's no gravity.
+I also don't know the final dimensions or weight distribution of the robot because I haven't built it yet.
 (But once I do I will be able to immediately test the moves you've seen above, so it made sense to prepare them first.)

 I modeled the skeleton in Blender and implemented the animation as a Python plugin for Blender.
 In Python I set the location of the tip